Peter C. Bjarkman: Biography

 Bjarkman was born and raised in Hartford, Connecticut, and graduated from the East Hartford Public School system in 1959.
 He attended the University of Hartford as an undergraduate, where he captained the varsity cross-country team and played freshman basketball and varsity baseball.
 He graduated in 1963 with a degree in English education, and later earned two master's degrees from the University of Hartford (Education, 1970) and Hartford's Trinity College (English, 1972), as well as a Ph.D.
 (1976) in linguistics from the University of Florida in Gainesville.

 In the 1960s and early 1970s, Bjarkman served as a secondary school English teacher and track and field coach in Connecticut (Wethersfield High School), and also taught English at American bi-national schools in Bucaramanga, Colombia (1968–1969), and Guayaquil, Ecuador (1971–1972).
 After completing his doctorate, which included a specialization in Spanish linguistics, he pursued a university teaching career from 1976 to 1987 that included faculty positions at George Mason University (Fairfax, Virginia), Butler University (Indianapolis), Ball State University (Muncie, Indiana), the University of Colorado (Boulder), and Purdue University (West Lafayette, Indiana).

-Since the early 1980s, Bjarkman had resided in Lafayette, Indiana.
+Since the early 1980s, Bjarkman resided in Lafayette, Indiana.
 His extensive travels during the past three decades involved numerous visits and extended stays in Eastern Europe (especially Croatia) and Cuba (more than three dozen visits since 1997), plus travels to Asia (Japan), Latin America (especially the Caribbean), and much of Western and Eastern Europe.